-ALLENTOWN – Abril 2, 2024 – Sen. Nick Miller and State Reps.
+ALLENTOWN – April 2, 2024 – Sen. Nick Miller and State Reps.
 Peter Schweyer, Mike Schlossberg and Josh Siegel announced today new funding totaling $2.2 million in education funding grants heading to the Allentown School District.

 “Anytime we can provide after school programming and enrichment opportunities for our students, it is a winning opportunity.
 These funds will go a long way in allowing the Allentown School District to invest significantly in our students’ success, which means they are investing in our community’s future,” Schweyer said.
 “Twenty-first Century Programming offers our kiddos help with core subjects like reading and math, but also with lots of enrichment activities that can help build learning skills and make education fun.”